yaskivamshi/Expense-tracker-using-mern-stack/README.md

 - User authentication (Login/Signup)
 - Add, edit, and delete income/expense transactions
 - Categorization of transactions
-- Interactive charts for visualizing spending trends
 - Real-time updates using React's state management

 ## 📌 Usage

 1. Sign up and log in to your account.
 2. Add your income and expense transactions.
-3. View analytics for your expenses.
-4. Edit or delete transactions as needed.
+.
+Edit or delete transactions as needed.

 ## 🤝 Contributing